dsfx3d/npm-package-development-scaffold/README.md

 In a few steps, you can start building npm package:

-> If you've copied the repository using degit, push an initial commit to github before you begin.
+> If you've copied the repository using degit, setup your github before you begin.

-1. Login to [Travis](https://travis-ci.org/) using your GitHub account.
+1. Login to [Travis](https://travis-ci.org/) using your GitHub account to allow permissions to track changes in your repository.

 2. Create an account on [NPM](https://www.npmjs.com/package/degit).
 If you already have an account skip this step.